GoldenGets/GoldenGets-Menu/README.md

 ## About me

 Hi, I'm not good at programming and I made this because I was inspired by someone else.
+If you like this project, please consider donating to help further development.
+[Click here](https://www.paypal.me/mrafiwr) to donate.
+Thank you for your support!

 ## Credits